fboschetty/TSX-File-Downloader/README.md

 The following paramters need to be set there:

 1. Specify the supersite you want to search. e.g. the Latin America supersite is found at https://download.geoservice.dlr.de/supersites/files/LatinAmerica/.
-So set the parameter *url* to https://download.geoservice.dlr.de/supersites/files/ and the parameter *supersite* to LatinAmerica
+So set the parameter *url* to "https://download.geoservice.dlr.de/supersites/files/" and the parameter *supersite* to "LatinAmerica"

 2. Set the path to the directory you want to download to in the parameter *dir*.